 - 1 cup fresh or frozen cranberries, halved

-- 1. Preheat oven to 400°.
-In a large bowl, whisk flour, sugar, baking powder, baking soda and salt.
-In another bowl, whisk egg, orange juice and oil until blended.
-Add to flour mixture; stir just until moistened.
+- 1. In a large bowl, combine the flour, sugar, baking powder, baking soda and salt.
+In a small bowl, whisk the orange juice, oil and egg; stir into dry ingredients just until moistened.
 Fold in cranberries.

-- 2. Coat muffin cups with cooking spray or use paper liners; fill three-fourths full.
-Bake 15-20 minutes or until a toothpick inserted in center comes out clean.
-Cool 5 minutes before removing from pan to a wire rack.
-Serve warm.
+- 2. Coat muffin cups with cooking spray or use paper liners; fill three-fourths full with batter.
+Bake at 400° for 15-20 minutes or until a toothpick comes out clean.
+Cool for 5 minutes before removing from pans to wire racks.
 Yield: 1 dozen.

 Reviews for Cranberry Orange Muffins